zeppe-lin/zeppe-lin.github.io/handbook/handbook.md

 1. Creating a dedicated build user:

-    # useradd -b /var/cache/ -m -s /bin/false -U pkgmk>
+       # useradd -b /var/cache/ -m -s /bin/false -U pkgmk

 2. Setting up build directories and assigning ownership:

        # mkdir -p /var/cache/pkgmk/{sources,packages,work}
        # chown -R pkgmk:pkgmk /var/cache/pkgmk/{sources,packages,work}

-3. Configuring tmpfs in /etc/fstab:
+3. Configuring `tmpfs` in `/etc/fstab`:

        pkgmk /var/cache/pkgmk/work tmpfs size=<SIZE>,uid=<UID>,defaults 0 0

-4. Setting the work directory in /etc/pkgmk.conf:
+4. Setting the work directory in `/etc/pkgmk.conf`:

        PKGMK_WORK_DIR="/var/cache/pkgmk/work/$name"

-5. Removing "-pipe" from "CFLAGS" and "CXXFLAGS" in /etc/pkgmk.conf.
+5. Removing `-pipe` from `CFLAGS` and `CXXFLAGS` in `/etc/pkgmk.conf`.

-   7.5.1.
+#### 7.5.3.
 Unprivileged Builds in Zeppe-Lin

-    Zeppe-Lin builds packages as an unprivileged user (typically "pkgmk") by default.
-This secure and modular setup isolates the build process to mitigate risks.
-If you are using Zeppe-Lin, these steps are already configured out of the box.
-There is no need to repeat them.
+Zeppe-Lin builds packages as an unprivileged user (typically `pkgmk`) by default.
+This secure and modular setup isolates the build process to mitigate risks. **If you are using Zeppe-Lin, these steps are already configured out of the box.
+There is no need to repeat them.**

 However, this guide is provided for educational purposes, to show how it was achieved, or for users wanting to adapt this approach for other distributions or customizations.

-    Step 1: Create a Dedicated Build User
+1. Create a Dedicated Build User.
    A restricted user is used to perform package builds securely:

        # useradd -b /var/cache/ -m -s /bin/false -U pkgmk

-        This creates a user and group named "pkgmk" with limited shell access.
+   This creates a user and group named `pkgmk` with limited shell access.

-    Step 2: Set Up Build Directories
+2. Set Up Build Directories.
-        Directories for sources, packages, and temporary files are created and assigned ownership to the "pkgmk" user:
+   Directories for sources, packages, and temporary files are created and assigned ownership to the `pkgmk` user:

        # mkdir -p /var/cache/pkgmk/{sources,packages,work}
        # chown -R pkgmk:pkgmk /var/cache/pkgmk/{sources,packages,work}

-    Step 3: Configure pkgmk
+3. Configure `pkgmk`.
-        In /etc/pkgmk.conf, the paths for these directories are defined:
+   In `/etc/pkgmk.conf`, the paths for these directories are defined:

        PKGMK_SOURCE_DIR="/var/cache/pkgmk/sources"
        PKGMK_PACKAGE_DIR="/var/cache/pkgmk/packages"
        PKGMK_WORK_DIR="/var/cache/pkgmk/work/$name-$$"

-    Step 4: Integrate pkgman
+4. Integrate `pkgman`.
-        In /etc/pkgman.conf, the "makecommand" variable is updated to run pkgmk(8) as the unprivileged "pkgmk" user via sudo(8) and fakeroot(1):
+   In `/etc/pkgman.conf`, the `makecommand` variable is updated to run `pkgmk(8)` as the unprivileged `pkgmk` user via `sudo(8)` and `fakeroot(1)`:

        makecommand sudo -H -u pkgmk fakeroot pkgmk

 This structure ensures package builds are securely isolated while remaining flexible for adaptations.

 ## 8. CONFIGURATION

 ### 8.1.
 Generating Locales

-In Zeppe-Lin, *glibc* package includes a minimal set of locales by default, with `C.UTF-8` generated for compatibility with pkgmk(8).
+In Zeppe-Lin, `glibc` package includes a minimal set of locales by default, with `C.UTF-8` generated for compatibility with `pkgmk(8)`.
 To create additional locales, replace `en_US` with your desired locale and run:

     # localedef -i en_US -f UTF-8 en_US.UTF-8

-Set the system default locale by adding it to */etc/profile*:
+Set the system default locale by adding it to `/etc/profile`:

     export LANG=en_US.UTF-8